Filip Hrgović: Early career

-WBC International champion

 Hrgović was scheduled to fight Amir Mansour on September 8, 2018, for the WBC International heavyweight title.
 It was both the first time Hrgović fought in his native Zagreb, as well as the first time he was scheduled to fight in a twelve-round bout.
 In the first round, Hrgović utilized half-feints and jabs to pressure his opponent back, relying on his height and length to insulate him from Mansour's lunges.
 There was a brief break in action during the second round, after Mansour landed a blow to the back of Hrgović's head.
 After the break, the fight continued in the previous tempo, with Hrgović achieving a technical knockout win after knocking Mansour down twice in the third round.

 Hrgović was expected to make the first defense of his secondary title against Ytalo Perea on December 8, 2018, at the Dražen Petrović Basketball Hall in Zagreb, Croatia.
 It was scheduled to be broadcast exclusively by RTL, domestically in Croatia.
-Perea was forced to withdraw two days prior to the bout due to travel visa issues, and was replaced by the one-time WBC heavyweight title challenger Kevin Johnson.
+Perea was forced to withdraw two days prior to the bout due to travel visa issues, and was replaced by former world title challenger Kevin Johnson.
 Hrgović retained his title by unanimous decision, with all three judges awarding him all eight rounds of the fight.
 He dominated the bout from start to finish and came close to knocking Johnson down with an overhand right in the eight round, although he was unable to finish him.
-Hrgović was scheduled to make his second title defense against the 15-1 Gregory Corbin on May 25, 2019 at the MGM National Harbor in Oxon Hill.
+Hrgović was scheduled to make his second title defense against the 15–1 Gregory Corbin on May 25, 2019 at the MGM National Harbor in Oxon Hill.
 The bout was broadcast domestically in Croatia by RTL and internationally by DAZN.
 It was Hrgović's United States debut, as well as his DAZN debut.
 He won the fight by a first-round knockout, stopping Corbin after just 60 seconds, with his fourth strike of the bout.